-Thomas More University offers a Master of Arts in Ethical Leadership, Master of Arts in Teaching, Master of Business Administration, Master of Education, and Master of Science in Athletic Training.
+Thomas More University offers a Master of Arts in Ethical Leadership, Master of Arts in Teaching, and Master of Business Administration.
 Admission and degree requirements are determined by the major's Academic Department.
 For more information about any of these degree programs, please contact the department.